RikudouSage/DockerPhpComposerExtensions/README.md

 ## Supported tags:

 - 7.1 (not updated anymore)
-- 7.2
+- 7.2 (not updated anymomre)
 - 7.3
 - 7.4
 - 8.0
-- latest - points to latest stable version (7.4 currently)
+- latest - points to latest stable version (8.0 currently)